mv-2112/canonical-openstack-docs/how-to/install-canonical-openstack-using-the-manual-bare-metal-provider.rst

 * two dedicated physical networks with an unlimited access to the Internet
 * one dedicated physical machine with:

   * hardware specifications matching minimum hardware specifications for the *Cloud* node as documented under the Enterprise requirements section
   * fresh Ubuntu Server 22.04 LTS installed

 ..
 TODO: Add a link to the Enterprise requirements section

 ..
 TODO: TO be updated to Ubuntu Server 24.04 LTS once the re-base is complete

-If you can't provide an ulimited access to the Internet, see the Manage a proxied environment section.
+If you can't provide an unlimited access to the Internet, see the Manage a proxied environment section.

 ..
 TODO: Add a link to the Manage a proxied environment section